merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/README.md

 ## Table of Contents:

-* Exploratory Data analysis
+** Exploratory Data analysis
 * Research questions
 * Cleaning data & Featuring
-* Exploratory Data
 * Visualizations

+** Data Analysis
+* Cleaning data & Featuring
+* Merge databases
+* Analysis
-* Analyses
+* Visualizations

 ## Files in the respository
 * AgeGuess EDA
 * AgeGuess_Analysis
 * Pitch presentation
+* Images of the results

 ## Dataset information.

-* Open-source data
-* Data collection from 2012
 * Public Data Set: https://www.ageguess.org/download

 **Database information**
 * 220.231 Age guess
-* 4651 photos that have been upload by citizens and used by gamers
+* 4651 photos have been uploaded by citizens and used by gamers
 * 4437 citizens who have engaged with the project since 2012
-* 3644 Gamers (guessers) who have to guess the age in AgeGuess Project
+* 3644 Gamers (guessers)

 **Variables**